 Benefits are provided, as shown in the Benefit Summary, and include Services at a hospital-based Outpatient Surgical Facility or an Ambulatory Surgery Center.
-See section 4.3.5 regarding injectable or infused medications received in a Provider's office.
+See section 4.3.6 regarding injectable or infused medications received in a Provider's office.
 Covered Services include, but are not limited to, Services for a surgical procedure, outpatient cardiac rehabilitation, osteopathic manipulation and regularly scheduled therapy such as dialysis, infusion (including infused medications), chemotherapy, inhalation therapy, radiation therapy, radiation oncology, therapeutic procedures, and approved multidisciplinary pain management programs as ordered by your Qualified Practitioner.
-Some injectable and infused medications may be required to be supplied by a contracted Specialty Pharmacy.
 We may require that you obtain a second opinion for some procedures.
 If you do not obtain a second opinion when requested, we will not Prior Authorize the Services.
 For additional information about Prior Authorization, see section 3.5.